We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Foods such as fries, ice cream, and processed foods do not contain a lot of fiber.

-Aiming to have a bowel movement around the same time each day can help some people to poop regularly.
+Aiming to have a bowel movement around the same time each day can help some people to pass stool regularly.
 A person should try to go when the urge first arrives.
-Delaying pooping causes water to be reabsorbed, which leads to harder stool that is more difficult to pass.
+Delaying pooping causes the body to reabsorb the water, which leads to harder stool that is more difficult to pass.

 The body needs time to digest food, so a person should allow some time to pass before trying to poop after a meal.
 Regular mealtimes help with regular bowel movements, as well.